Document Type: Framework

 - reflect positioning

-- align with customer understanding
+- match customer understanding

 - adapt to channel